Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế26/10/2023

-Launched in 2013, the Belt and Road Initiative (BRI) is said to have sought to transform the China-led Eurasia region into an economic and trade zone to rival the US-led transatlantic region.
+Launched in 2013, the Belt and Road Initiative (BRI) is said to have sought to transform the Eurasian region, led by China, into an economic and trade region that competes with the transatlantic region led by the United States.

 Khai mạc BRF (Ảnh: Thống Nhất)

-Chinese President Xi Jinping delivers the opening speech at the 2023 Belt and Road Initiative International Cooperation Summit.
+Chinese President Xi Jinping delivers the opening speech at the 2023 Belt and Road Initiative International Cooperation Forum.
 (Photo: Thong Nhat)

-The participation of many representatives from all over the world at the Belt and Road Initiative International Cooperation Summit (BRF) just concluded in Beijing (October 18) has shown its own attraction.
-It is also a "clear message that China is gaining its own allies and challenging the US-led world order", commented Associate Professor Alfred Wu of the Lee Kuan Yew School of Public Policy (Singapore).
+The large turnout of representatives from around the world at the Belt and Road Initiative (BRF) Summit, which recently concluded in Beijing (October 18), demonstrated its unique appeal.
+It also served as a "clear message that China is gaining its own allies and challenging the US-led world order," commented Associate Professor Alfred Wu of the Lee Kuan Yew School of Public Policy (Singapore).

 A new world order?